-In classic French cooking there is something called the “Mother Sauce”.
-It refers to five sauces from which you can make all of the other “small sauces”.
+In classic French cooking there are the “Mother Sauces”.
+This refers to five sauces from which you can make all of the other “small sauces”.
 In other words, you can make a big vat of the mothers and then use the leftovers to make some other stuff.
-That’s where I came up with the idea of having “Mother Dishes”.
+That’s what inspired the idea of having “Mother Dishes”.
 These are things you can cook that will leave you with leftover stuff to use in making other dishes.
 This is the first of those dishes: the roast chicken.

 - Big knife

 - Roasting pan or a cooling rack and a 13×9 baking pan.

 - Pie dish or similarly sized oven safe dish

 - For the spinach

 - spatula or wooden spoon

 - Rosemary (preferably fresh but dried will do)